 Opened May 2019

-One of the city’s most popular museums moves from Penn Quarter to L’Enfant Plaza and features 140,000 square feet, more than double the space of the original building.
-A phased opening began with new indoor/outdoor event space with sweeping city views that opened in September 2018.
-The full museum will be complete in spring 2019.
+One of the city’s most popular museums moved from Penn Quarter to L’Enfant Plaza and features 140,000 square feet, more than double the space of the original building and new interactive exhibits.
+A phased opening began with new indoor/outdoor event space with sweeping city views that opened in September 2018 and the full museum reveal in May 2019.

 National Air & Space Museum